eveshi/calender-reminder/README.md

 To the limited time, there are some things to improve.

 1. Test.
-Unit test and integration test will be compeleted if have enough time.
+More unit test and integration test will be compeleted if have enough time.
 2. Animation.
 More Css animation will be used.